Life Insurance for Physicians

 A type of Universal Life Insurance where the earnings credited to cash value are based on a financial index such as the S&P 500 stock market index.
 This differs from standard Universal Life Insurance where the cash value is credited with interest based on the insurance companies investment portfolio.

 Whole Life Insurance is a type of permanent life insurance that remains in force for the insured’s whole life and generally requires premiums to be paid every year into the policy.
 Like Universal Life, excess premiums are credited to cash value where insurance costs and expenses are deducted and interest or dividends are credited.
 If premiums are paid every year the insurance death benefit is guaranteed for the life of the policy.

-Disability Income Insurance is provided by Bob Bhayani, DrDisabilityQuotes.com LLC.
-Such services are not affiliated with The Investment Center Inc. or IC Advisory Services, Inc.
+Disability Income Insurance and Life Insurance is provided by Bob Bhayani, DrDisabilityQuotes.com LLC.
+Such services are not affiliated with The Investment Center Inc.